 The second force of evolution is commonly known as genetic drift.
 This is an unfortunate misnomer, as this force actually involves the drifting of alleles, not genes.
 Genetic drift refers to random changes ("drift") in allele frequencies from one generation to the next.
-The genes are remaining constant within the population; it is only the alleles of the genes are changing in frequency.
+The genes are remaining constant within the population; it is only the alleles of the genes that are changing in frequency.
 The random nature of genetic drift is a crucial point to understand: it specifically occurs when none of the variant alleles confer an advantage.

-Let's imagine far back in time, again, to that first population of living cells, subsisting and occasionally dividing, in the primordial sea.
-Many generations have passed, and mutations have created distinct chromosomes.
-The cells are now amoeba-like, larger than many of their tiny bacterial neighbors, who have long since become their favorite source of nutrients.
-A mutation occurs in one of the cells that changes the texture of the cell membrane from a relatively smooth surface to a highly ruffled one.
+Let's imagine far back in time, again, to that ancient population of amoeba-like cells, subsisting and occasionally dividing, in the primordial sea.
+A mutation occurs in one of the cells that changes the texture of the cell membrane from a relatively smooth surface to a highly ruffled one (Figure 4.7).
 This has absolutely no effect on the cell's quality of life or ability to reproduce.
 In fact, eyes haven't evolved yet, so no one in the world at the time would even notice the difference.
 The cells in the population continue to divide, and the offspring of the ruffled cell inherit the ruffled membrane.
-The frequency (%) of the ruffled allele in the population, from one generation to the next, will depend entirely on how many offspring that first ruffled cell ends up having, and the random events that might make the ruffled alleles more common or more rare (such as population bottlenecks and founder effects, discussed below).
+The frequency (percentage) of the ruffled allele in the population, from one generation to the next, will depend entirely on how many offspring that first ruffled cell ends up having, and the random events that might make the ruffled alleles more common or more rare (such as population bottlenecks and founder effects, which are discussed below).